yangautumn43/ar_go/README.md

     Team members: Yang, Radhen, Jay, Ao and Yueming

 Please get your tasks and update your progress on the project in the **Progress** section

+    * Setup regular meeting schedule for the rest of the time
+    * Report your recent progress
+    * Share ideas

 ## Competition description

 ### The challenges we choose: